aridiosilva/TDD/README.md

 ###  Mocks Can Lead to Violations of the DRY Principle

-I first read about the DRY principle in “The Pragmatic Programmer” by Andrew Hunt and Dave Thomas.
-They state it as: “Every piece of knowledge must have a single, unambiguous, authoritative representation within a system” (p.
+The DRY principle as defined in book “The Pragmatic Programmer”, by Andrew Hunt and Dave Thomas, states: “Every piece of knowledge must have a single, unambiguous, authoritative representation within a system” (p.
 27).
 So, this isn’t just about code duplication – it is about knowledge duplication.
 When you use a mock you are in violation of this principle because the knowledge of how the components in the system interact is defined in two places: once in the production code and once in the tests.
 Any change to those interactions has to be made in two places.

 ### Mocks Make Refactoring Harder